Choosing the Right Institution for your Future

 When looking for an off-shore medical school, one should only consider schools that are accredited by an internationally recognized body.
 Accreditation ensures that the medical school has been independently evaluated.
 This evaluation typically includes a visit to the school as well as an assessment of the quality of the school’s administration, facility and education to confirm that it meets the accreditation body’s standards.

 The next statistic you’ll want to identify is the school’s match rate.
 Trinity prides itself on ensuring that its graduates are afforded excellent opportunities for residencies.
-We’re proud to hold a 90.4% match rate at some of the finest institutions in the country.
-Graduates of Trinity have gone on to secure and succeed in residencies across the U.S. and Canada.
+We’re proud to hold a 94% residency placement rate at some of the finest institutions in the country.
+Graduates of Trinity have gone on to apply and succeed in residencies across the U.S. and Canada.

 At Trinity, we do not “gate” our published numbers based on test scores, nor do we throw the door wide and let everyone sink or swim.
 Rather, we strive to select candidates that have been overlooked by the United States medical school system and give them a supportive environment to thrive and achieve success.